This post may contain affiliate links which won’t change your price but will share some commission.

 Rosemary & Garlic Oven Roasted Rack of Lamb is Perfect for Special Occasions, Holidays, and Entertaining

 Roasted rack of lamb is a great alternative for Christmas, New Year’s, Valentine’s Day or Easter dinner.
-But honestly, it’s probably easier than most of the more traditional alternatives!
+Honestly, it’s probably easier than most of the more traditional alternatives!

 If you haven’t cooked lamb at home before, give this a try and let me know what you think!